Satyam-Rastogi/google-news-scraper-demo/README.md

 A comprehensive news article collection system that scrapes Google News for specified topics, extracts full article content, resolves Google News redirect URLs, downloads images, and saves results in JSON or CSV format.

+## Async Version Available

+This project now includes a high-performance async version that provides significant performance improvements through concurrent processing and connection pooling.
+See the [Async Implementation Summary](ASYNC_IMPLEMENTATION_SUMMARY.md) for details.

 ## Features

 - **Topic-based Search**: Collect news articles on any subject